 How to manage and update trust details after registration

 Within the TRS, choose “Make changes to the Trust and declare” to edit records.
-This is the single action that lets you amend the record without hunting through menus.
+This is the single action that lets you amend trust details without hunting through menus.

 Updating people and contact information

-Use the form to change a trustee, add or remove a beneficiary, update settlor information, or amend contact details.
-Be precise.
-Even small mismatches can block later verification.
+Use the service to change a trustee (for example, when a trustee retires or a new one is appointed), add or remove a beneficiary, update settlor information, or amend contact details such as addresses and telephone numbers.
+Be precise — even small mismatches between the TRS record and the information you provide can block later verification steps.

 Keep to the 90-day rule